Swansea Council's free annual Christmas Parade returns this Sunday, November 23rd from 5pm!

 What will be happening?

-Swansea’s Christmas Parade will start at 5pm on Sunday, November 17, 2024.
+Swansea’s Christmas Parade will start at the Guildhall at 5pm on Sunday November 23rd, 2025.

 There will be marching bands, colourful floats, festive film characters, Christmas inflatables, light up characters, fireworks and of course, Santa in his sleigh!